gogins/csound-extended/README.md

 working and that the newer Csound is compatible with csound-extended.
-If not all features you need work, e.g. the Python interfaces, do a local build and install of csound-extended, i.e. without updating dependencies, and re-install your local build of csound-extended over your existing installing, like this:
+If not all features you need work, e.g. the Python interfaces, do a local build and install of csound-extended, i.e. without updating dependencies, and re-install your local build of csound-extended over your existing installation, like this:
 ```
 sudo apt install ./build-linux/csound-extended-dev-1.3.0-Linux.deb --reinstall
 ```